 About Our Singapore Chinatown Walking Tour

-The Chinatown Singapore attractions are located in a compact area.
-Our Chinatown tour is a little over half a mile and can be completed in less than half an hour.
+Chinatown Singapore attractions are located in a compact area.
+Our walk is a little over half a mile and can be completed in less than half an hour.

 We suggest taking your time and allowing for at least 2 hours.
-In addition to the list of places to go in Chinatown, we provide tips on the best food in Chinatown, Singapore, too!
+In addition to the list of places to go in Chinatown, we provide tips on the best food and drinks, too!

 Chinatown Walking Tour Singapore: What You Will Need

-Before you set off on your self-guided China town tour, make sure you are prepared for your walk!
+Before you set off on your self-guided tour, make sure you are prepared for your walk!

 Comfortable Shoes